airladon/FigureOne/docs/README.md

 This is a work in progress and the entire API is not yet documented.

-#### Diagrams, Primitives and Collections
+#### Figures, Primitives and Collections

-**FigureOne** allows you to create a _figure_, or _diagram_ that can be both interactive and animated.
+**FigureOne** allows you to create a _figure_, or _figure_ that can be both interactive and animated.

-A diagram has one or more _diagram elements_.
-A diagram element is a simple shape, some text, or it may be a collection of other elements.
+A figure has one or more _figure elements_.
+A figure element is a simple shape, some text, or it may be a collection of other elements.
 These elements combine to create a complex drawing, graph or equation.

-In the language of **FigureOne**, there are two types of [DiagramElements][1041]:
+In the language of **FigureOne**, there are two types of [FigureElements][1041]:

--   [DiagramElementPrimitive][69] - an element that will draw something to the screen, such as a line, shape or text
+-   [FigureElementPrimitive][69] - an element that will draw something to the screen, such as a line, shape or text
--   [DiagramElementCollection][73] - collections of primitives or other collections
+-   [FigureElementCollection][73] - collections of primitives or other collections

-Each [DiagramElement][32] has a [Transform][222] that may contain one or more translations, rotations and scaling factors.
+Each [FigureElement][32] has a [Transform][222] that may contain one or more translations, rotations and scaling factors.
 When the element is rendered to the screen, the transform will be applied.
-In the case of a [DiagramElementPrimitive][69], the shape or text will be transformed.
-In the case of a [DiagramElementCollection][73], all the diagram elements it contains will have the transform applied to them.
+In the case of a [FigureElementPrimitive][69], the shape or text will be transformed.
+In the case of a [FigureElementCollection][73], all the figure elements it contains will have the transform applied to them.

-This means there is a heierachy of [DiagramElement][32] objects, where the parent transform is applied to (cascaded with) the child transform.
+This means there is a heierachy of [FigureElement][32] objects, where the parent transform is applied to (cascaded with) the child transform.
 Therefore collections can be thought of as modular building blocks of a more complex figure.

 Changing an element's transform moves the element through space.
 Changing the element's transform over time animates the element.